-The IANA unallocated IPv4 address pool was exhasuted on February 3, 2011.
-It is likely that each RIR's unallocated IPv4 addres pool will exhaust in the near future.
-In this situation, it will be difficult for most ISPs to assign global IPv4 address to end users.
+The IANA unallocated IPv4 address pool was exhausted on February 3, 2011.
+It is likely that each RIR's unallocated IPv4 address pool will exhaust in the near future.
+In this situation, it will be difficult for many networks to assign IPv4 address to end users despite substantial IPv4 connectivity required for mobile devices, smart-grid, and cloud nodes.

-This document describes an IPv4 over IPv6 solution as one of the measures of IPv4 address exhaustion and encouragement of IPv6 deployment.
+This document describes an IPv4 over IPv6 solution as one of the measures of IPv4 address extension and encouragement of IPv6 deployment.

-This method (464XLAT) in this document is using twice IPv4/IPv6 translation standardized in [RFC6145] and [RFC6146].
-It does not need DNS64 [RFC6147] technology for the purpose of providing IPv4 over IPv6 service by this method.
+The 464XLAT method described in this document uses twice IPv4/IPv6 translation standardized in [RFC6145] and [RFC6146].
+It does not require DNS64 [RFC6147], but it may use DNS64.
 It is also possible to provide single IPv4/IPv6 translation service, which will be needed in the near future.
 This feature is one of the advantages, because it can be an encouragement to gradually transition to IPv6.